wlonk/arcadia/2015-02-post-playtest-2-outline.md

 Decide how to allocate 10 points among extra cards, higher token cap, and more relationship slots.

+**TODO**:

+Family, location.

 ## Play

 You want to get your way:

   - Make someone feel hurt
   - Make someone feel impassioned
   - Make someone feel listened to
   - Make someone get out of your way
   - Make someone obey you
   - Make someone promise you something
   - Make someone reveal to you what they are thinking or feeling
   - Make someone see your point

 So, you can either spend a token for a:

   - Moment of enchantment
   - Moment of fury
   - Moment of honesty
   - Moment of insight

 (When you spend a token, all players [yourself and the GM included] may discard a card and draw a new one.)